help-me-mom/ng-mocks/README.md

 And do not forget to call `fixture.detectChanges()` and / or `await fixture.whenStable()` to reflect changes in the render.

-There is **an example how to render a custom template in an Angular tests** below.
+There is **an example how to render a custom template in an Angular test** below.

 The source file is here:
 [MockRender](https://github.com/ike18t/ng-mocks/blob/master/examples/MockRender/test.spec.ts).<br>